WestGermanGenomeCenter/pacbio_variants/README.md

 - demultiplexing of input as option, will not split the files per barcode.
 - for now one .bam per sample
 - NanoCaller for phased snp/indel calls
+- annotation of snp and svs with snsift, sansa and annotsv if enabled in the config.yaml (need specific input, see config.yaml)

 ## how to run
 - make sure you have a conda environment active with snakemake9+ (called smk9 in the runPipeline_local.sh)